 Garmont’s T8 BIFIDA is advertised as “a multi-terrain tactical boot designed to provide protection and comfort in multi-terrain environments whether hiking, running or under heavy load.”
 Quite the claim and a tall order to fill.
 Plenty of boots are more than capable of fulfilling one or two of those claims, but ALL of them?
 If Garmont is able to make good on these promises they will have provided a truly remarkable pair of boots.

-I was surprised to find flat laces, not a common feature in modern boots, but since I generally replace manufacturer round laces with flat ones it was a nice surprise.
+I was surprised to find flat laces, not a common feature in modern boots, but since I generally replace manufacturer-supplied round laces with flat ones, it was a nice surprise.

 The boots I am testing are sage green, but the T8 BIFIDA is also available in desert sand or coyote.
 The dye is applied evenly with no noticeable change in shading from suede to nylon with a matching outer sole.